alecjacobson/meshfix/README.md

 If cmake finds libigl installed then it will also build the example `libigl_example`.
 To run, issue:

-    ./libigl_example input-mesh.obj
+    ./libigl_example input-mesh.obj output-mesh.ply

-This should produce the cleaned mesh `output.obj` in the current directory.
+This should produce the cleaned mesh `output-mesh.ply`.

 This example demonstrates how to use `libmeshfix.a`, the compiled library containing the main meshfix routine (see `meshfix.h`).